How do I manage Turnitin assignments?

 Canvas uses the Turnitin LTI for assignment submissions, which allows you to manage all Turnitin content and settings within Canvas.
 The LTI also supports OriginalityCheck, GradeMark, and PeerMark.
 For more details about the Turnitin LTI tool, please see the Instructor LTI Interface Manual in the Turnitin LTI page.

-Turnitin Login: Canvas authenticates student and instructor roles for authentication, so you do not need to create a separate Turnitin account.
+Turnitin Login: In the Turnitin LTI, Canvas authenticates student, instructor, and TA roles.
+You do not need to create a separate Turnitin account to access Turnitin in Canvas.
 However, if you choose to use the Turnitin website, you will need to use the password reset feature to create a password to the Turnitin web interface.

 Course Copies: If you copy a Turnitin assignment from another course, you will have to re-enable the External Tool Submission Type for each assignment, otherwise the assignment will not be connected to Turnitin.

 Error Messages: Turnitin may occasionally generate an error message about the status of a submission.
 If a submission includes an error, you can view the message by hovering over the Turnitin icon.
 If the file failed to resubmit to Turnitin, you can download the student submission and reupload it to Turnitin.
 If you have questions please contact your Canvas administrator.